Pioneered by Talkory.ai

 FactorNormal AI Chat (Single Model)Talkory.ai with Recursive Correction

-Models involved15, reviewing each other
+Models involved15, each self-reviewing

-Error detectionSelf-review only, limitedCross-model verification, comprehensive
+Error detectionSelf-review only, limited5 independent self-reviews, comprehensive

 Hallucination rate4โ€“8% on complex queriesSignificantly reduced via cross-checking